kddubey/cappr/docs/source/statistical_performance.rst

 are smaller or undertrained models which are not good at generating a choice, but are good at estimating probabilities.

-A handful of experiments suggest that CAPPr squeezes more out of smaller LLMs for text classification tasks.
+A handful of experiments suggests that CAPPr squeezes more out of smaller LLMs for text classification tasks.
 In the `OpenAI COPA demo
 <https://github.com/kddubey/cappr/blob/main/demos/openai/superglue/copa.ipynb>`_, text
 generation using OpenAI's smaller model, ``text-curie-001``, is less than 50% accurate,